mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/fault-tolerance/index.md

 - Unreliable receivers

-Unreliable receivers do not ack data they receive from the source.
-This means that buffered data in the receiver will be lost upon executor failure.
+Unreliable receivers do not acknowledge the data they receive from the source.
+This means that buffered data in the receiver is lost if the executor fails.

 executor failure => **data loss** driver failure => **data loss**

 - Reliable receivers, unreplicated storage level

 This is an unusual configuration.
-By default, {{ model.techShortName }} Streaming receivers run with a replicated storage level.
+By default, {{ model.techShortName }} streaming receivers run with a replicated storage level.
 But if you reduce the storage level to be unreplicated, data stored on the receiver but not yet processed will not survive executor failure.

   executor failure => **data loss**
   driver failure => **data loss**